Best Compact SUV Deals — June 2026

 | CR-V Hybrid | Sport Touring | 3.49% APR | 60 months |

-- 3.49% APR is the lowest of any compact SUV program in June — saves approximately class="relative z-10",600 vs RAV4's 4.49% on a 60-month $38,000 loan
+- 3.49% APR is the lowest of any compact SUV program in June — saves about class="relative z-10",600 vs the RAV4's 4.49% on a 60-month $38,000 loan

 Best CR-V deal this month: CR-V Hybrid Sport with 3.49% APR.
-At 45 days' supply, some dealers may offer $300–$500 below MSRP on volume trim levels.
+At 45 days' supply, some dealers may go $300–$500 below MSRP on volume trims.

 Kia (Sportage and Sorento)